 After my arrival in Hollywood, I called him, we arranged an appointment straight away, and he suggested he’d pick me up at my hotel near Hollywood and Vine (a cheap hotel close to the Capitol Records building, as I was travelling on a tight budget), and from there we’d drive up to his house in the Valley to have lunch together.
 “You can easily recognize me, I drive a black Lexus and my license plate begins with my initials JVS,” he told on the phone, jokingly.

 With my cassette recorder, an old Pentax camera, and a huge box of the most delicious Belgian chocolates as a present, we entered his nicely decorated living room with beautiful pictures of his family, his awards, and on the wall a few precious reminders of the genius his father really was.

 ‘Did you ever see Kevin Brownlow’s TV series of the Hollywood silent era?’ he asked.
 ‘He did the interview with my mother right here in the living room.’
 I had seen Brownlow’s 13-part documentary series “Hollywood: The Pioneers” (1980), and his mother Valerie Germonprez told in her interview, “One of the girls said to me one day, ‘Does he [Erich von Stroheim] drag you around the house by your hair every morning before he goes to work?’
 And of course, I thought that was absolutely ridiculous because he was a very kind person.”
 Rumor had it that he really was the villain he had played so very often on the screen.

-But back to reality.
-Mr. Josef von Stroheim, a grey-haired and soft-spoken gentleman, at his Valley Village home, he offered me a drink, we sat down, and we were set.
+When I visited his son, Mr. Josef von Stroheim, a grey-haired and soft-spoken gentleman, at his Valley Village home, he offered me a drink, we sat down, and we were set.
 He was a most generous, upbeat host, the kindest man you could ever imagine.
 A joy to talk to this truly wonderful man with a great sense of humor.